-At each awards ceremony we also recognise a life-time contribution to New Zealand Literature with the presentation of a Special Award.
+From time to time, we also recognise a lifetime contribution to New Zealand literature with the presentation of a Special Award.
 Past recipients of this award include Dame Katerina Te Heikoko Mataira and Sir Hirini Moko Mead.